 The anterior apertures, or nostrils, are a pair of oval orifices which open upon the face and look downward.
 The posterior apertures open into the nasopharynx and look backward and downward.

-The roof of the nose is about 7.5 cm (3 in.) long, but is very narrow from side to side.
+The roof of the nose is about 7.5 centimeters (3 inches) long, but is very narrow from side to side.
 It is divisible into an anterior sloping part, a posterior sloping part, and a middle part – the cribiform plate of the ethmoid bone – which is nearly horizontal.

-The floor of the nose is about 5 cm (2 in.) long and barely 1.25 cm (0.5 in.) wide.
+The floor of the nose is about 5 centimeters (2 inches) long and barely 1.25 centimeters (0.5 inches) wide.
 It is formed by the palatine process of the maxilla and the horizontal part of the palatine bones; it is concave from side to side, and is slightly higher in front than behind.

 The lateral wall of each nasal cavity is very uneven owing to the projection of the three conchae.
 It is separable into three areas: (1) the vestibule, (2) the atrium of the middle meatus; (3) the region of the conchae and the intervening meatuses.